top of page

 We worked/are working on

-• The spatial patterns of blue and green food webs.
+• Spatial patterns of blue and green food webs at regional/continental scales

-• The spatio-temporal patterns of biodiversity and food-web structure in river system using eDNA.
+• Spatio-temporal patterns of biodiversity and food-web structure in riverine systems and paddy rice meta-community systems using eDNA

-• The structure and temporal variation of pollination networks in mid-scaled landscapes.
+• Structure and temporal variation of pollination networks in mid-scaled landscapes

 and we are looking forward to expanding our exploration.